meruemon/ACD-U/README.md

 # ACD-U

-**A Learning Method for learning with noisy labels Using asymmetric Co-teaching with different architectures and Selective Forgetting of Overfitted Noisy Samples**
+**ACD-U: Asymmetric co-teaching with machine unlearning for robust learning with noisy labels**

 *Submitted to ELSEVIER Image and Vision Computing*